reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ### Stage XI: CREATE UPDATED CLASS HIERARCHY
-Two things are happening hereL first it updates the class hierarchy for the `GeneratedClass`, and then, it takes ownership of the `SparseClassData` for the `GeneratedClass`.
+Two things are happening here: first it updates the class hierarchy for the `GeneratedClass`, and then, it takes ownership of the `SparseClassData` for the `GeneratedClass`.

 The `SCD` or `Sparse Class Data` here is a new feature, what it does is it tries to reduce the memory footprint of the `GeneratedClass` by storing only the necessary data, while remaining one shared data for all instances of an actor.
 As a result, the memory usage in shipping build is reduced.
 Here is a comprehensive official [SCD Document].